 Megan has worked for over 25 years in nonprofit program development and management, primarily with organizations focused on involving young people in service learning.
 Her professional experience includes City of Palo Alto teen coordinator, Constitutional Rights Foundation project director, Youth Community Service founder, Haas Center for Public Service assistant director, Youth Service California executive director, and outreach coordinator for the Service Learning 2000 Center in the Stanford School of Education.
 She also worked as an independent consultant supporting nonprofits with event planning, fund development, and publications.

-Program Manager, International Engagement, Office of Community Engagement
+Director, Campus Engagement, Office of Community Engagement

 Current Role at StanfordJordan is the Director of Campus Engagement and joined the Office of Community Engagement (OCE) in 2022 after Stanford Campus Engagement, where he previously served as the campus engagement program manager, merged with OCE to join External Relations.

 As Director of Campus Engagement, Jordan leads efforts and works in collaboration with campus partners on projects, programs, and initiatives that promote and foster among the campus community (primarily staff, students, faculty, and post-docs) a sense and practice of connection to the mission of the university, the purpose of its activities, and the people who make up its community.

 Senior Director, Community Engagement Operations, Office of Community Engagement

 Current Role at StanfordBeth is the Senior Director of Community Engagement Operations in the Office of Community Engagement.
 She responsible for operational and staffing functions that support community and campus activities to drive more purposeful engagement with the communities Stanford touches.
 Her position leads the development and execution of effective operational functions, expands administrative relationships, and collaborates with Stanford’s Office of External Relations and other university offices.